yuexiaofeng/yuexiaofeng.github.io/_posts/2024-03-03-ai-notes-llm.md

 There are, of course, resistance forces among humanity.

 In a sense, AI, in this case, could it be the overlord that is destined to rule humanity perhaps decades (or years) from now?
-If so, how should we decide on our stances towards thy (we shouldn't probably take lord's name in vain..)?
+If so, how should we decide on our stances[^fn5] towards thy (we shouldn't probably take lord's name in vain..)?
 On the side of caution, I am probably leaning towards being a Survivor (definitely not a Luddite)..

 ## Temet Nosce